firepear/homefarm/README.md

 1. Run `'git clone https://github.com/firepear/homefarm.git'`
 1. Run `'cd homefarm && sudo ./control-setup'`.
 The Pi will reboot after this script completes.

+## Post install control node config

+All actions described in this section happen in the `homefarm` directory unless otherwise noted.

+Set up the Ansible inventory:

+1. Edit `farm.cfg`.
-1. Login after reboot and edit `farm.cfg`, which is our Ansible inventory.
-Change `node00` in the `[control]` stanza to match the name you've given the controller (AKA your Raspberry Pi).
-Then put the names of all machines you'll be setting up as compute nodes in the `[compute]` stanza.
+     * Change `node00` in the `[control]` stanza to match the name you've given the controller (AKA your Raspberry Pi).
+     * Put the names of all machines you'll be setting up as compute nodes in the `[compute]` stanza.
 1. Make sure the names and IP addresses of these machines are in your controller's `/etc/hosts` file.

 The controller is now ready.